 When to Refinance a Mortgage

-Now that you know some of the best mortgage refinance lenders out there, make sure you’re refinancing for the right reasons.
-Here are some of the most common reasons to refinance your mortgage.
+Now that you’ve learned of the best refinance lenders out there, make sure you’re refinancing for the right reasons.
+Here are some of the most common reasons for refinancing a mortgage.

 Lower Your Monthly Payments

-It’s entirely possible to refinance in order to lower your monthly payment amount.
-To save money over the life of your loan, you could refinance into a lower interest rate if rates have dropped since you got your loan.
-Or if your credit has improved, you might be able to qualify for a lower rate as well.
+It’s entirely possible to refinance to lower your payment amount.
+To save money over the life of your loan, you could refinance into a lower interest rate if mortgage rates have dropped since you got your loan.
+Or, if your credit score has improved, you might be able to qualify for a lower refinance rate as well.

-If you’re having trouble making your monthly payments, you could also consider refinancing into a longer loan term, which spreads out your existing loan amount over more years.
+If you’re having trouble making your payments, you could also consider refinancing into a longer loan term.
+This spreads out your existing mortgage amount over more years.

-So if you’ve been paying your mortgage for 10 years on a 30-year loan, you could stretch out the existing 20 years over another 30-year period.
-This should be done under caution depending on how much financial trouble you’re in and what kind of retirement plans you have.
+For example, if you’ve been paying your mortgage for 10 years on a 30-year loan, you could extend the existing 20 years over another 30 years.
+However, you should proceed with caution, depending on your financial situation and retirement plans.

 Cash Out Your Home Equity

 If you have equity in your home—at least 20%—you could potentially qualify for a cash-out refinance.
 This allows you to get a lump sum of money and then add that amount to your existing loan.
 Usually, you can borrow up to 80% of your equity.